docxology/active_inference/README.md

 **"Active Inference for, with, by Generative AI"**

 A comprehensive integrated platform for Active Inference & Free Energy Principle education, research, visualization, and application development.
-This repository provides a structured, accessible knowledge environment that bridges theoretical foundations with practical applications, built through collaborative intelligence between humans and AI.
+This repository provides a structured, accessible knowledge environment that bridges theoretical foundations with practical applications, built through collaborative intelligence among humans and AI.

 ## 🎯 Mission & Vision